Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 590 will be 504% quicker than the GeForce GT 340 1GB overall, because of its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 590 should theoretically perform much faster than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe GeForce GTX 590 will be a lot (more or less 341%) faster with regards to AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 590 should be a lot (approximately 341%) faster with regards to AF than the GeForce GT 340 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 590 is superior to the GeForce GT 340 1GB, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 590 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison